magic3007/docs/docs/Cheatsheet/docker.md

   - `docker run <image name> <COMMAND>` will <u>override</u> the default command
 - `ENTRYPOINT` is like the command instruction that you can specify the program that will be run when the container starts, and <u>appends</u> the parameters.
 	- In Dockerfile: `ENTRYPOINT sleep`; and run `docker run ubuntu-sleeper 10`
-  	- to override the entrypoint, leverage the `--entrypoint` flags.
+  	- to override the entrypoint, leverage the `--entrypoint` flag.

 ## Docker Networking